Which sights shouldn't I miss?

 Group activities are a great way to make friends fast.
 You can try everything, from day trips to Thai cookery courses.
 If you want an insight into Thailand through food, in Bangkok try Helping Hands or the vegetarian May Kaidee, and in Chiang Mai the Thai Cookery School.

-When travelling alone in Thailand, the standard rules apply: don’t take unlicensed taxis and don’t go home with strangers.
+The standard precautions apply: don’t take unlicensed taxis and don’t go home with strangers.
 As long as you use your common sense, Thailand is a perfectly safe place to travel.
+Many hostels will also have female-only dorms.

-Unfortunately drug-muggings are known to sometimes happen in Thailand, but these are easily avoided.
+Unfortunately drug-muggings are known to sometimes happen in Thailand.
 Don’t eat or drink anything a stranger gives you, especially on a train or at a full moon party.
 Trains and buses are ripe for petty theft so keep all your valuables with you when you travel.